Skip to content

 my_db.title = 'My DB'

-my_db.description = 'This is my database for cool Python libraries!'
+my_db.description = 'This is my data source for cool Python libraries!'

 Info

-Unfortunately, the Notion API does not support setting the icon or the cover of a database.
+Unfortunately, the Notion API does not support setting the icon or the cover of a data source.

-We can now simple add a new page to this database and set some attributes:
+We can now simply add a new page to this data source and set some attributes:

 new_page = my_db.create_page(name='Ultimate Notion')